-Vaccines may be prepared as live or inactivated (killed) products.
-Some live vaccines are prepared from low virulence, mild, field isolates of a disease-causing agent that have been found to be safe and effective when administered by an unnatural route or under other conditions where exposure to the microorganism will immunise rather than cause disease.
-Other live vaccines are prepared from isolates of disease-causing agents that have been modified by passage through laboratory animals, culture media, cell cultures, or avian embryos to select a variant of reduced virulence.
-The development of recombinant DNA (rDNA) procedures has provided some unique opportunities for vaccine production.
-Modified live vaccines may now be specifically produced by deletion of virulence-related genes from a microorganism.
-Others are produced by the insertion of genes that code for specific immunising antigens from a disease-causing microorganism into a nonvirulent vector microorganism.
-Nucleic-acid-mediated vaccines containing plasmid DNA have been developed.
-The DNA is usually in plasmid form and codes for immunising antigens from disease-causing microorganisms.
+65 Vaccines may be prepared as live or inactivated (killed) products.
+Some live vaccines are prepared from low virulence, mild, field isolates of a disease-causing agent that have been found to be safe and effective when 66 administered by an unnatural route or under other conditions where exposure to the microorganism will immunise 67 rather than cause disease.
+Other live vaccines are prepared from isolates of disease-causing agents that have 68 69 been modified by passage through laboratory animals, culture media, cell cultures, or avian embryos to select a variant of reduced virulence.
+The development of recombinant DNA (rDNA) procedures has provided some 70 unique opportunities for vaccine production.
+Modified live vaccines may now be specifically produced by deletion 71 of virulence-related genes from a microorganism.
+Others are produced by the insertion of genes that code for 72 specific immunising antigens from a disease-causing microorganism into a nonvirulent vector microorganism.
+73 Nucleic-acid-mediated vaccines containing plasmid DNA are being developed.
+The DNA is usually in plasmid 74 75 form and codes for immunising antigens from disease-causing microorganisms.